dtekcth/data101/src/workshop.md

-In the settings, search for "terminal default profile" and find the setting "Terminal > Integrated > Default Profile: Windows" and change to option from CMD to Git Bash.
+In the settings, search for "terminal default profile" and find the setting "Terminal > Integrated > Default Profile: Windows" and change to option from "null" to Git Bash.

 {{ end }}